Imperial War Museum (IWM), London

 Quite an imposing sight on arrival at the Imperial War Museum with

-those two big guns pointing out!
-The IWM is in Lambeth just south
+those two huge guns pointing out!
+The IWM is in Lambeth just

-of the Thames, nearest tube is Lambeth North.
+south of the Thames, nearest tube is Lambeth North.
+The museum

 |

-The museum entrance leads into the main Large Exhibits Gallery with war
+...led into the main Large Exhibits Gallery with lots of awesome

-aircraft suspended overhead plus tanks, rockets and other weapons and
+aircraft suspended overhead plus there were tanks, rockets and other

 |